thoughtram/blog/_posts/2016-05-13-angular-2-providers-using-map-literals.md

 ## Provider recap

 So what is it all about?
-Well, if you've read our articles on [Dependency Injection in Angular 2](/angular/2015/05/18/dependency-injection-in-angular-2.html), you know that an injector needs something called a provider, that knows how to create an object of a certain type, or for a specific token.
+Well, if you've read our articles on [Dependency Injection in Angular](/angular/2015/05/18/dependency-injection-in-angular-2.html), you know that an injector needs something called a provider, that knows how to create an object of a certain type, or for a specific token.

 In other words, if we ask for a service dependency in one of our components like this: